dendronhq/dendron-site/vault/dendron.guides.cook.md

 - [Neutrinote](https://neutrinote.wordpress.com/) (Android only)

-NOTE: Most mobile apps do not have git support.
-If you are on iOS, you can follow the instructions [here](https://victoria.dev/blog/a-remote-sync-solution-for-ios-and-linux-git-and-working-copy/) to sync your git backed Dendron with any note taking tool on iOS.
+Most mobile apps do not have git support.
+- If you are on iOS, you can follow the instructions [here](https://victoria.dev/blog/a-remote-sync-solution-for-ios-and-linux-git-and-working-copy/) to sync your git backed Dendron with any note taking tool on iOS.
+- If you are on Android, you can read [this writeup](https://mstempl.netlify.app/post/working-with-git-on-android/) by one of users on having Git Sync on Android devices

 ### WebClipper